William M. Pegram

 Instructor: Dr. William M. Pegram, firstname.lastname@example.org, (703)-486-0952 (home)

-You will want to bring a floppy disk to class so that you can save your work.
-If you forget to bring a disk, you can save your work to the c drive and then send an email to yourself with the file as an attachment.
+Nothing saved to the c drive will be there after you logoff so you may find it convenient to bring a storage device to class.
+Alternatively, you can save the file to the c drive and then send an email to yourself with the file as an attachment.

-If you miss class, please check the class website for any changes to the schedule, including new assignments.
-Contact fellow students rather than the instructor regarding material that was covered during your absence.
+If you miss class, please check Blackboard for any changes to the schedule, including new assignments.
+Being absent from class is not an excuse for not knowing that an assignment was made.
 When class is cancelled due to inclement weather or instructor absence, assignments will be pushed back to the next class date.
-In cases of instructor absence, I will send an email to all students, so checking it before coming to class is always a good idea.

 Required Email Address

-I will email you at your VCCS email address.
+I will email you at the email address on my class list which is normally your VCCS email address.
 If you do not check this address frequently, I would recommend you set it up for automatic forwarding to an email address you do check more frequently.
-Please remember to include your full name in all emails to me.
+During the first class, I will show you how to specify a forwarding address.
+Please remember to include your name in all emails to me since I often can't tell who you are from your email address.

 In general, students are expected to follow the Information Technology Student/Policy Ethics Agreement as posted in computer areas and academic integrity standards as set down in the Student Handbook.

-In addition, I want to give you specific guidance regarding the following issues: On homework assignments and projects, students may ask for and receive some assistance from others, unless otherwise directed by the instructor.
-Yet those helping a student should avoid "doing the work" for the student.
-If students receive significant assistance from others, the student should give credit to these individuals.
+Students are encouraged to help each other out.
+However, on work that is graded, there are restrictions on helping other students: On homework assignments and projects, students may ask for and receive some assistance from others, unless otherwise directed by the instructor.
+Yet those helping a student should avoid "doing the work" for the student and joint work will not be accepted.
+There may be some assigments where no assistance from other students is permitted.
 No assistance is permitted on exams and quizzes.

-Sunday, January 23 is the last day for tuition refunds (use NovaConnect).
-Thursday, March 17th (St. Patrick's Day and the first day of the NCAA Men's basketball tournament) is the last day to withdraw or to change to audit.
+Friday, May 28 is the last day to drop the class and get a tuition refunds (use NovaConnect).
+Wednesday, July 7th is the last day to withdraw or to change to audit.

 NVCC is a place for learning and growing.
 You should feel safe and comfortable anywhere on this campus.
 In order to meet this objective, you should: a) let your instructor, his/her supervisor, the Dean of Students or Provost know if any unsafe, unwelcome or uncomfortable situation arises that interferes with the learning process; (b) inform the instructor within the first two weeks of classes if you have special needs or a disability that may affect your performance in this course.